Brewers’ president of baseball operations Stearns steps down

 ”I’m looking forward to gaining some time that I haven’t really had before,” Stearns said at a news conference. ”Looking forward to taking a deep breath.
 I’m looking forward to spending time with my family, looking forward to spending time with friends.
 And I’m looking forward to pursuing some other interests.
 I’m also not going anywhere.
 I’m going to be here in Milwaukee.”

 Stearns’ tenure marked the Brewers’ greatest run of sustained success.
-He joined the Brewers in October 2015 as general manager and was named president of baseball operations before the 2019 season.
+He joined the club in October 2015 as general manager and was named president of baseball operations before the 2019 season.

-The team’s franchise-record string of four straight playoff appearances ended this season when they went 86-76 and finished a game behind the World Series-bound Philadelphia Phillies for the NL’s final wild-card berth.
+The team’s franchise-record string of four straight playoff appearances ended this season when Milwaukee went 86-76 and finished a game behind the World Series-bound Philadelphia Phillies for the NL’s final wild card.

 Milwaukee’s ability to win consistently as a budget-conscious franchise made Stearns an attractive candidate for other organizations.
 The New York City native has been mentioned for years as a possibility to join the Mets’ front office.

-Yelich was the NL MVP in 2018, when the Brewers reached the NL Championship Series and f ell a game short of their first World Series appearance since 1982.
-Yelich finished second in the MVP balloting the following season.
+Yelich was the NL MVP in 2018, when the Brewers reached the NL Championship Series and fell a game short of their first World Series appearance since 1982.
+Yelich finished second in MVP balloting the following season.

-Stearns said his favorite moment was the Brewers’ playoff victory over the Chicago Cubs to determine the 2018 NL Central champion.
+Stearns said his favorite moment was the Brewers’ tiebreaker victory over the Chicago Cubs to determine the 2018 NL Central champion.

-“David’s impact on the organization has been transformational,” Attanasio said in a statement.
-“He has created a process that has yielded highly competitive teams consistently and raised expectations to a new level both internally and with our fans.”

 But this season, Stearns encountered strong criticism over sending four-time All-Star closer Josh Hader to the San Diego Padres at the trade deadline.
 The Brewers owned a three-game NL Central lead at the time of the trade but faded out of the playoff picture after Hader’s departure.
 The Padres reached the NLCS.

-Stearns said the disappointing finish didn’t impact his decision to leave, and that he’d been contemplating this move “for many months.”
+Stearns said the disappointing finish didn’t impact his decision to step down.
+He said he had been contemplating this move ”for many months.”

 ”I understand people want to know what comes next, and the truth is, I don’t know,” the 37-year-old said. ”I’m not going into this with any plan.
 I think my generation – a segment of my generation and I will certainly put myself in this group – is inflicted with a condition where we feel like every single thing must be planned out.
 Decision A must lead to Decision B, which must lead to Decision C.